 For more advice, go to GOV.UK: Ukraine – what you can do to help.

 You can register your interest in supporting a Ukrainian person or family through the government's 'Homes for Ukraine' scheme.

 You don't have to know the individual or family personally to register your interest in helping.
 However, you must be able to offer a spare room or separate self-contained accommodation for at least 6 months.
 You will receive £350 per month for up to 12 months.

-To find out more and to register as an individual or a business, go to GOV.UK: Local Sponsorship Scheme for Ukraine.
+To find out more and to register as an individual or a business, go to GOV.UK: Homes for Ukraine – record your interest.

 For further information, go to GOV.UK: Home for Ukraine frequently asked questions – this is the best place for latest information as the government will continue to keep it updated.